 In New Jersey, paternity can be established at the time of a child’s birth.
 If the biological parents are in agreement regarding the father’s paternity, they can sign a document known as a Certificate of Parentage (or informally as an “acknowledgment of paternity”).

 Signing this certificate gives the father the same parental rights and obligations as a father who is married to the mother at the time of his child’s birth.
 This includes the right to seek custody and visitation and the obligation to provide financial support for the child.
 Once both parents sign the Certificate of Parentage, the father’s name can be included on the child’s birth certificate as well.

 As outlined by the New Jersey Department of Human Services, in order to use a Certificate of Parentage to establish paternity at the hospital, parents need to:

-- Meet with the birth certificate coordinator to go over the Certificate of Parentage;
+- Meet with the birth certificate coordinator to go over the form

-- Have their signatures on the Certificate of Parentage witnessed by the birth certificate coordinator.
+- Have their signatures on the form witnessed by the birth certificate coordinator.